 Reef Tank equipment will need to maintained as well.
 RODI and white vinegar are the cleaning tools of choice here.
 Just do a blended solution. a 1 to 10 solution will work for general cleaning and a 50/50 will work for tougher jobs.
 Just get a bucket, dip your equipment in there.
 After a few hours, get a brush and scrub off the the parts.
 If you are dealing with Coralline algae, consider dipping it into the solution overnight.

-Got Any Questions About Your Reef Tank Setup?
+Got Any Questions?
 Ask For Help 😁

 Got any buyer’s anxiety or not sure what to do?
 Ask a question in the comments and I will get back to you!
 I love talking to my readers and seeing them grow on their reef aquarium journey.
 No question is a silly one.
 Thanks for reading and see you next time.